In Exercises 27–62, graph the solution set of each system of ineq... | Channels for Pearson+

 Textbook Question

-In Exercises 27–62, graph the solution set of each system of inequalities or indicate that the system has no solution. x+2y≤4, y≥x−3
+In Exercises 27–62, graph the solution set of each system of inequalities or indicate that the system has no solution. x+y>4, x+y<−1

 Show Answer